 (i) Reports of the Chairperson of the Governing Body and of the Director-General.
-Persons wishing to speak may register in advance, as from 2 April 2009, by email, facsimile or telephone (see Appendix I - Contact details).
-They may also do so during the Conference, as early as possible, at the office of the Clerk of the Conference.
-The list of speakers closes on Thursday, 11 June, at 6 p.m., subject to the decision of the Selection Committee.
-While an exact speaking time may not be confirmed due to daily changes in the plenary programme, speakers will receive an indication of the approximate time of their address on the eve of the appointed sitting.
-A message to this effect will be placed in the relevant delegation's pigeonhole at the Palais des Nations.
+Persons wishing to speak may register in advance, as from 31 March 2011, by email, facsimile or telephone (see Appendix I - Contact details).

+They may also do so during the Conference, as early as possible, at the Registration of Speakers Office.
+The list of speakers closes on Wednesday, 8 June, at 6 p.m., subject to the decision of the Selection Committee.

 (ii) Global Report under the follow-up to the ILO Declaration on Fundamental Principles and Rights at Work.
-Discussion of the Global Report is scheduled to take place in plenary, in two dedicated sittings, on Friday, 12 June.
+Discussion of the Global Report is scheduled to take place in plenary as of 10 a.m. on Friday, 10 June.
 There will be no list of speakers.